skilesare/ICRC/ICRCs/ICRC-59/readme.md

 ### 6.2 Ownership and Existence

-Ownership methods and behavior is inherited form ICRC-7.
+Ownership methods and behavior is inherited from ICRC-7.

 ## 7. ICRC-3 Transaction Log Operations

 ICRC-59 leverages the block schema defined in ICRC-3 for recording transaction logs.
 These logs capture essential actions performed within the ecosystem, such as minting, burning, and staging NFTs, thereby ensuring transparency and traceability.
-This section outlines the utilization of existing ICRC-7 and ICRC-56 block schemas and introduces the `59stage` schema specific to ICRC-59 for staging operations.

 ### 7.1 Utilizing ICRC-7 Schemas